devlabs91/selenium-automatic-testing/README.md

 ./bin/console app:start start.yaml

-This should launch the app, and open https://www.bing.com in IE.
+This should launch the app, and open https://www.bing.com in IE, you should see a log in your database.